harshchau/slurper/README.md

 2. Move chromedriver to /usr/local/bin (on Mac)
 3. Add to path `export PATH=$PATH:/usr/local/bin >> ~/.profile`
 4. Remove from MacOS quarantine (thing that throws a message saying Apple cannot verify this application): `xattr -d com.apple.quarantine chromedriver`
 5. Run `chromedriver`.
-If you get sriver output to the console, it has been installed correctly
+If you get driver output to the console, it has been installed correctly